jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 *Trample*
 The creature is able to trample beings with a SIZ of half or less its own.
-This attack inflicts damage equal to double the creature’s Damage Modifier and requires the creature to expend Movement.
+This attack inflicts damage equal to double the creature's Damage Modifier and requires the creature to expend Movement.
 A creature with this trait may Trample even if it has only one Combat Action – the Trample is assumed to be part of its Movement.

 *Wall Walking*
 The creature can move freely on vertical surfaces and even move upside down on a ceiling with no special equipment.
-Such Movement is always at half the creature’s normal Movement rate.
+Such Movement is always at half the creature's normal Movement rate.

 *Vampiric Touch*
-The creature can drain one or more of a character’s Characteristics permanently by touch.
+The creature can drain one or more of a character's Characteristics permanently by touch.

 ### Chaotic Features